pydanny/pydanny-event-notes/DjangoConEurope2012/10-steps-to-better-postgresql-performance.rst

 ----------------------

 * Once in a while PostgreSQL needs to scan every table
-* THis can be a very big surprise
+* This can be a very big surprise
 * Run VACUUM manually periodically

 Hardware